-Student learning in Commerce will promote critical thinking and the opportunity to participate in the community.
-Students learn to identify, research and evaluate options when making decisions on how to solve consumer problems and issues that confront consumers.
-They will develop research and communication skills, including the use of ICT, that build on the skills they have developed in their mandatory courses.
+The study of Commerce will promote critical thinking and the opportunity to participate in the community.
+Students learn to identify, research and evaluate options when solving problems and making decisions on matters relating to their consumer, financial, economic, business, legal, political and employment interactions will develop research and communication skills, including the use of ICT, and the skills of working independently and collaboratively.